vibansal/med263/practical_week10.md

 grep BRPF1 fordist_cleaned_exac_nonTCGA_z_pli_rec_null_data.txt | cut -f2,20
 ```

-### Homework exercise: Use the GTEX RNA-seq expression data to find genes that show a tissue-specific expression profile, i.e. genes for which the expression in the tissue with the maximum RPKM value is at least 5 times the RPKM values in all other tissues.
+#### Homework exercise: Use the GTEX RNA-seq expression data to find genes that show a tissue-specific expression profile, i.e. genes for which the expression in the tissue with the maximum RPKM value is at least 5 times the RPKM values in all other tissues.

 ## 3. Phasing of heterozygous variants from sequence data.
-In the lecture, we discussed how sequence reads can be used to infer haplotypes.
-In this exercise, we will use
+In the lecture, we discussed how sequence reads can be used to infer haplotypes for human genomes.
+In this exercise, we will use aligned sequence data from a human genome (NA12878) generated using two different sequencing technologies to assemble haplotypes using a computational tool HapCUT (developed in our lab).

-Copy number variants result in decreased or increased read depth in aligned sequence data.
-Detecting copy number variants from exome sequencing is challenging due to the high variability in read depth across exons even in the absence of CNVs.